toxicity1985/atoum-documentation/source/fr/asserters/mock.inc.rst

 receive
 =======

-C'est un alias de  :ref:`call-anchor`.
+It's an alias of :ref:`call-anchor`.

 .. code-block:: php